vissequ/roblox-studio/README.md

 <br></br>
 <a href="https://discord.com/invite/Y39axAq" target="_blank"><img src="https://vissequ.com/images/discord.png" height="64" width="64"></img></a>
 <br></br>
 Most of these I have written from scratch and some I have only slightly modified.
 You are free to use these scripts in any way you want.
+Please note that some of these scripts have dependencies and will require that you read the code and add them.
 <br></br>
 If you find an error with a script or if you have any other questions please contact <b>vissequ#1301</b> on Discord.